RushiBg/news-credibility-model/README.md

 📰 Fake News Detection using Machine Learning
-Detect whether a news article is real or fake using Natural Language Processing and Machine Learning.
-This project utilizes text preprocessing, TF-IDF vectorization, and Logistic Regression to classify news authenticity.

-🔍 Project Overview
+🚀 Overview
-Fake news is a growing problem in the digital age.
-This project uses supervised machine learning to predict whether a news article is fake or real based on its title and author.
-Key steps:
+This project is a complete pipeline for detecting fake news articles using Natural Language Processing (NLP) and Machine Learning (ML).
+Built in Python, it leverages scikit-learn, NLTK, and visualization libraries to process news data and classify it as real or fake with high accuracy.

+The goal of this project is to build a reliable text-based classifier that can distinguish fake news using:

-🧹 Data Cleaning & Preprocessing (Tokenization, Stopword Removal, Stemming)
+🧹 Text preprocessing (Cleaning, Tokenization, Stopwords Removal, Stemming)

+✨ TF-IDF Vectorization for converting text to numerical features

+🧠 Logistic Regression Model for classification

-📊 Exploratory Data Analysis (WordCloud, Count Plots)
+📊 Visual Explorations (Word Clouds, Count Plots)

-🧾 Feature Extraction using TF-IDF

-🤖 Model Training with Logistic Regression

-📈 Performance Evaluation (Accuracy, Confusion Matrix, Classification Report)
+📈 Performance Evaluation (Confusion Matrix, Accuracy, Classification Report)

-🔁 Cross-validation for robustness
+🔁 Cross-validation to test model robustness

+📚 Tech Stack
+Language: Python

+Data Handling: pandas, numpy

+NLP: nltk, wordcloud

+Machine Learning: scikit-learn

+Visualization: matplotlib, seaborn

+This project provides an end-to-end solution for fake news detection and serves as a solid base for text classification problems in real-world scenarios.

 📁 Dataset
-This project uses the Kaggle Fake News Dataset.
+Dataset is from Kaggle Fake News Dataset and includes:

-Features:

-📝 title: Title of the news article

-👤 author: Author of the article

-📄 text: Full body of the news (not used in this version)
+📝 title — News headline

+👤 author — Article author

-🏷️ label: 1 for Fake, 0 for Real
+🏷️ label — 1 = Fake, 0 = Real

+ℹ️ The text column is present but not used in this version.

+📊 Features & Visualizations
+🔢 Label Distribution Plot

+☁️ Word Cloud of most frequent words (after stemming & stopword removal)

-🧠 Model Performance
+🧠 Model Evaluation

+Metric	Score
-Model	✅ Test Accuracy	🧪 Train Accuracy	🔁 Cross-Validation
+✅ Test Accuracy	~96%
+🧪 Train Accuracy	~98%
+🔁 Cross-Validation	~95%
-Logistic Regression	~96%	~98%	~95%
+Classifier: Logistic Regression with TF-IDF features.
-Model: LogisticRegression from scikit-learn
-Features: TF-IDF vectorized content (author + title)

-📊 Visualizations
-1️⃣ Label Distribution
-Visualizes the count of fake vs real news articles.

-2️⃣ Word Cloud
-Highlights the most common words after preprocessing.

-🛠️ Requirements
+⚙️ Installation
-Install the dependencies using:
+Install dependencies:

 bash
 Copy
 Edit
 pip install -r requirements.txt
-Main Libraries:

-numpy

-pandas

-matplotlib

-seaborn

-nltk

-scikit-learn

-wordcloud

-📌 Note:
-Download NLTK stopwords if not already available:
+Make sure to download NLTK stopwords if running for the first time:

 python
 Copy